BlaqueDevs/se-assignment-day-4-software-project-management-Jomiastony/README.md

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?

+ A software solution is a digitalized tool designed to help yme tackle that problem efficiently and effectively.

 ## 11. What are the main features or functionalities that make your software stand out?
 ## 12. What data is available regarding the market size and growth potential for your software?
 ## 13. How can understanding market trends inform your software’s positioning and development?